tripzilch/tripzilch.github.io/articles/polysub.md

 Then to slice it, pick two numbers between 0 and 1, corresponding to points r0 and r1 on the polygon circumference.
 If the numbers are (about) 0.5 apart (modulo 1), they divide it roughly in half.
 If they are less than 0.5 apart, they divide it unevenly.
 They can't be more than 0.5 apart since you're calculating modulo 1.
 Just like you can't cut a polygon into more than half, without also cutting it into less than half!

 So you decide on a distance (this is the parameter you can vary).
 Then pick r0 randomly between 0 and 1.
 Then r1 is just the distance added to r0, modulo 1.

+Remember how we didn't want to make thin polygons?
+We do this by considering the (Euclidian) distance between r0 and r1.
+Pick the random numbers (say) a 100 times, and keep the pair with the smallest distance.

 Now you have all the vertices you need and can easily slice the polygon.